F4U Corsair

 1. Korean War

 The Corsair continued to be used by the U.S. military in Korea after World War II and saw action in both the air-to-air and air-to-ground roles.
+One Corsair pilot, Marine Lieutenant R.R.
+Klingman, famously chopped off the tail of a Japanese bomber with his propeller, returning safely despite severe damage to his aircraft.

 1. Aéronavale